IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 73. Lastly, from the **Monitoring** tab it is possible for administrative users to inspect running *Tasks* and *Events* across the platform.

-74. Click on any of the Task or Event names to drill down into more granular details surrounding that item.
+74. Click on any of the task or event names to drill down into more granular details surrounding that item.

 75. When you have completed your tour of the vCloud Director console, click the username dropdown in the top-right corner of the dashboard and **Log Out** to end your session.

 ![](_attachments/shared-managing-36.png)

-At this point in time, you have successfully explored the myriad of features and management tools available from within the VMware Shared platform dashboard on IBM Cloud.
-You now have a greater familiarity and expertise surrounding the various elements of the management panels and tooling, including: how to manage data centers, building application and virtual machines through the guided web interface, establishing networking rules, and the wealth of tooling available for managing the environment once in production.
+At this point in time, you have successfully explored the myriad of features and management tools available from within the **VMware Shared** dashboard on IBM Cloud.
+You should now have greater familiarity and fluency with the various elements of the management panels and tooling, including: how to manage data centers, building applications and virtual machines through the guided web interface, establishing networking rules, and the wealth of tooling available for managing the environment once in production.

+In the following chapter, you will investigate the **IBM Cloud for VMware Solutions Dedicated** offering.